 How profitable?
 Vanous calculates that the value of the grain which the Soviets imported in 1981 was the equivalent of 29.2 million metric tons of crude oil.
 Had they produced that grain themselves, it would have cost them labor and capital equal to 159 million tons of crude.
 The savings?
 Roughly $32 billion.
 "By importing rather than producing grain and other food," concluded Vanous, "the Soviets can divert their capital and labor resources to other uses . . . and in fact use the increased export earnings to buy more of other goods from the West."

-The economic effects of the overextension of grain production are apparent.
-Farm banks are perilously stretched, delinquencies are on the rise, land prices are falling, and Washington is trying desperately and at great cost to the taxpayer to figure out someplace to put all the unwanted grain.
-But there have been other effects, environmental effects, less visible if no less unfortunate.
+The economic effects of the over-extension of grain production are apparent.
+Farm-state banks are perilously stretched, delinquencies are on the rise, land prices are falling, and Washington is trying desperately and at great cost to the taxpayer to figure out someplace to put all the unwanted grain.
+But there have been other effects, mostly environmental, that are less visible if no less unfortunate.
 The rush to plow more ground has decimated the countryside.
 Hedges in central Illinois were ripped out, fields plowed right up to the fences, land in pasture or forage crops planted instead in corn or beans.
 (Farmers which had run diversified grain-and-livestock operations sold off their animals in order to specialize.
 Cash receipts from grain sales and livestock had been roughly equal in Illinois until 1970; by 1980 cash receipts for crops were double those for livestock.)